ninabarbakadze/Tipster/README.md

 # Tipster
-Tipster is a PWA for artists enabling them to start receiving tips from their fans.
-It lets artists sign up/login, connect to stripe in order to receive payments and generate qr code.
-On the fan side users can scan qr code and send tips/personalized notes to their favorite artists which will appear on Artist's dashboard.
-The app was engineered and designed by me in a week.
+Tipster is a PWA for artists that enables them to start receiving tips from their fans.
+It lets artists sign up/login, connect to Stripe in order to receive payments, and generate a QR code.

+On the fan side, users can scan the artist's QR code to send them tips and personalized notes, which will then appear on the artist's dashboard.

+The app was engineered and designed by myself in a week.

 # Artist flow